digitalist-se/dropcat/.dev/README.md

 ## Web

-This is customed built, the Dockerfile is in .dev/services/apache
+This is a customised build, the Dockerfile is in .dev/services/apache

-This is a apache instance with php 7:2, this is used to deploy the code to.
+This is an apache instance with php 7:2, this is used to deploy the code to.

 ## DB